Steve Peplow

 Stephen Thomas Peplow (8 January 1949 – 29 December 2021) was an English footballer who played as a winger.
 He made 248 league appearances for Tranmere Rovers between 1973 and 1981.

 Peplow married Mary in Birkenhead in 1995.
-His best-man was Scottish former professional footballer Barrie Mitchell, who provided him with a commissioned tape of the first ever Match of the Day, on which Peplow had made an appearance making his debut for Liverpool.
+His best-man was Scottish former professional footballer Barrie Mitchell, who provided him with a commissioned tape of the first ever Match of the Day to be televised in colour, on which Peplow appeared making his debut for Liverpool.

 He died after a long illness on 29 December 2021, at the age of 72.